Morning Rituals. Part 1: Meditation

-I wanted to write about how important it is to start our day right.
 I have an impression that everybody meditates these days, but it is not true.
 Not yet.
-So if meditation seems too “eastern” to you, know, it’s not as much about sitting in a pretzel position, chanting mantras, neither it is about incarnating as a pretzel, as much as it is about … well, my friend Madison says it best:
+So if meditation seems too “eastern” to you, know, it’s not as much about sitting in a pretzel position, chanting mantras, neither it is about incarnating as a pretzel, as much as it is about LISTENING TO YOURSELF, getting to know yourself.

 In my adult life, being absorbed with many unimportant but urgent things, with people who entered my life, it felt selfish sometimes to make a priority of my own needs.
 But they were screaming from the inside until I paid attention to them.
 Now it is simple: taking care of me is a part of self care – it will never be on anybody’s agenda, so it has to be on mine.

 I heard Marianne Williamson saying:

 “Starting a day without meditation is like leaving your home without taking a shower.
 The body needs to be cleansed and so does the mind.”

 What is the opposite of meditating in the morning?
 Turning on a TV to hear the news.
 Checking the email or social media.
 Even if you are not sensitive to vibrations and energy you likely will feel: this is a lousy way of starting a day.
 But we do it because it’s a habit.

 Though I haven’t had TV in my home for the past 15 years (I truly recommend getting rid of the thing and placing a vase with pink peonies in it’s place.)
 I’m guilty of checking social media first things in the morning.
 When that happens I am still going to do my morning routine.
 No matter what.